nickshin/CheatSheets/code/network_notes2.md

 		- **TRY NOT TO DO THIS**
 		- or else make sure component responds only when **TO:** matches component name
 		- clients might take 1st response if any component responds (and possibly encounter something it's not expecting)
-	- if message comes in type 'error' -- it's most likely that 'componentname' was used instead of 'componentname<span class="bold">@hostname</span>'
+	- if message comes in type 'error' -- it's most likely that 'componentname' was used instead of 'componentname`@hostname`'
 		- do not try to 'fix' this component side
 		- keep 'error' type or ignore the message -- this is the expected behavior of badly crafted messages